-24 The Federal Government develop and deliver a public information campaign to raise awareness of economic abuse and the economic impacts of family violence.
+24 The Federal Government develops and delivers a public information campaign to raise awareness of economic abuse and the economic impacts of family violence.
 The campaign should include a website and a booklet for women.
 The information booklet should provide women with key legal and financial information to help reduce the economic impacts of family violence.

-The Federal Government ensure the information booklet is translated into multiple languages and is widely available including at:
+The Federal Government ensures the information booklet is translated into multiple languages and is widely available including at:

-- every Centrelink office (and on the Centrelink website)
+- · every Centrelink office (and on the Centrelink website)

-- every Police Station
+- every police station

-- Hospitals and Doctor's offices'
+- hospitals and doctors' offices.